-The mission of the Denton County Master Gardener Association is to educate Denton County residents about safe, effective and sustainable horticultural practices that promote development of healthy gardens, landscapes and communities.
-If you love gardening and would like to share your knowledge with others, the Denton County Master Gardener Association offers the opportunity to learn and to serve the community.
+The mission of the Denton County Master Gardener Association is to educate and engage county residents in the implementation of research-based horticultural and environmental practices that create sustainable gardens, landscapes, and communities.
+If you love gardening, want to learn more, and would like to share your knowledge with others, the Denton County Master Gardener Association offers the opportunity to learn and to serve the community.

 How to Apply

 If you have a keen interest in gaining an ongoing education in the best practices of sustainable gardening and want to share that education with your community, the Denton County Master Gardener Program may be for you!
 We are looking for individuals who can commit to the training and internship requirements, and more importantly, individuals who want to learn and share their education with others through volunteer service as a representative of the Texas A&M AgriLife Extension.

 Applications for the Class of 2021 will be accepted through the close of business on October 23, 2020.
 Sorry, with the number of applications we receive, no late applications can be accepted.
 Candidates selected for the 2021 training year will be notified no later than December 7, 2020.
 Please note that tuition is not due until after you receive a letter of acceptance.